ramoshe/thu2-RSVPApp/README.md

-# FJFS Unit 2 Project: RSVP App
+# FJFS Unit 2: RSVP App

 A project created during the lessons of Unit 2 (not the final Unit 2 project) of the Full Stack JavaScript Techdegree program from Treehouse.
 An app to manage responses to invitations to an event.